-The functionality the information furnace provides encompasses everything it can reliably and safely accommodate.
-I take this maximalistic view, because, by my experience, every system and function moving to the information furnace automatically benefits from universal multi-modal access, user-friendly control, and data backup, while providing additional opportunities for synergies with other services.
-Thus, the information furnace can control:
+The functionality the information furnace provides encompasses everything it can reliably and safely accommodate (Figure 2).
+The information furnace should also act as the centralised repository for the home occupants' data, in a manner analogous to the one suggested by the CyberAll project [25, 26], and integrate the home's communication interfaces by performing the functions of a firewall, a router, an, intercom, and a PBX, acting as the hub of a Home Media Network [27].
+I take this maximalistic view, because, by my experience, every system and function moving to the information furnace automatically benefits from universal multi-modal access, easy to use control, and data backup, while providing additional opportunities for synergies with other services.